kekavc24/yaml_test_suite_dart/README.md

 [{key: value}, what? another value here?, [bruh, is this valid]]
 ```

+> [!NOTE]
+> You can still use the official YAML test suite.
+The parsed YAML document/node can be dumped in a format similar to `in.json` if you use the correct indentation.
+However, there are 300+ files with some of json dumps inlined.
+>
+> The `jsonToDartStr` is a subjective output change in favour of consistency.
+Additionally, (most) objects in Dart (and other programming languages) implement a `toString()` method and/or function that outputs the object as a simple string.

 * Error tests only have the `===` file (label) and an `in.yaml` file.
 Each parser's test must fail but the error message may be different?

 ## TLDR